NationalSecurityAgency/timely/README.md

 mvn verify | Compiles and formats source, runs unit tests, creates a distribution, runs integration tests, and runs jacoco for code coverage mvn verify site | Compiles and formats source, runs unit tests, creates a distribution, runs integration tests, and runs jacoco for code coverage, and creates the site

+The [CollectD] (http://collectd.org/) plugins require that CollectD is installed locally as the /usr/share/collectd/java/collectd-api.jar file is a dependency.

 ## Deployment

-Timely requires a Java 8 runtime.
+The Timely server requires a Java 8 runtime.
 Timely utilizes iterators for Apache Accumulo, so your Accumulo instance will need to be run with Java 8 also.

 Create a distribution and untar it somewhere.
 Modify the conf/timely.properties file appropriately.
 Then, copy the timely-server and commons-lang3 jar files to your Accumulo tservers.
 Next, launch Timely by running the bin/timely-server.sh script.